Natacuin/dotnet-microservices-bootcamp/12-Contracts/README.md

 ## Create the project
-Instead of having the class _CreateNotification_ in both projects, we can create a new project and share it with both project.
-To create the new project run the following command:
+Rather than including the class _CreateNotification_ in both projects, this repository uses a Class Library project type.
+The class is copied to the new project, and then it is removed from the Account Service and Notification Service projects.
+The Class Library project is shared with the other two projects.

 ``` powershell
 dotnet new classlib -n BestBank.Contracts